Fury-Labs/test-wasm-artifacts/README.md

 # test-wasm-artifiacts

-This repository contains wasm contracts which on comdex network to be tested on local.
+This repository contains wasm contracts which on fury network to be tested on local.